 Taking an oath to uphold the Constitution of the Student Government Association for the University of the North Alabama.

 Section 4.
-With Freshman Forum promoting involvement and leadership among the Freshman class through the Office of Student Engagement, it shall be overseen by a Senate Freshman Forum Advisor, a designated member from the University Programs Council, and an employee of the Student Engagement Office.
+With Freshman Forum promoting involvement and leadership among the Freshman class through Student Engagement, it shall be overseen by two Freshman Forum Advisors and by the SGA Advisor.

 ARTICLE V